h571560/textToParticle/README.md

-"#textToParticle"
+##textToParticle

 #what does it do?

-'textToParticle' is a program that transfers text to an array of particles that can be affected by physics, the mouse pointer is repelling the partciles, but the particles also has a steering algorithm that affects them aswell, so they will always steer back to the original position if they are not affected by any other force.
+*textToParticle* is a program that transfers text to an array of particles that can be affected by physics, the mouse pointer is repelling the partciles, but the particles also has a steering algorithm that affects them aswell, so they will always steer back to the original position if they are not affected by any other force.